harryjmoss/COVIDRover/README.md

 The first time the program runs, geographical data is collected as a geoJSON file from the ONS Open Geography Portal if it does not exist in the `data` directory.
 The geoJSON is trimmed down and saved as a geoJSON file in the the `data` directory for future use.
 As the file is quite large(!), this (should) only happen the first time you run the package.

 ## Running
-The package can be run from the base directory (containing this README) with
+Plot generation can be run from the base directory (containing this README) with
-`python run.py`
+`python generate_plots.py`
 You can also import this package and run it from this directory with
 `python -m covidrover`

-The file `run.py` calls [covidrover/update_plots.py](covidrover/update_plots.py) and produces a series of plots using available UK government COVID-19 statistics.
+The file `generate_plots.py` calls [covidrover/update_plots.py](covidrover/update_plots.py) and produces a series of plots using available UK government COVID-19 statistics.

 - PNG plots are produced with [matplotlib](https://matplotlib.org/) and written to [output/png](output/png)
 - Interactive plots are produced with [Bokeh](https://docs.bokeh.org/en/latest/index.html) as `.html` files in [output/html](output/html)

+## Web application
+This application includes a Flask backend that generates a static site and displays the output of COVIDRover.
+To run the Flask app, call
+`python runapp.py` from the `COVIDRover/` directory.

 ## Sample output:
 ![]()![]()